 Pragma (web page above) is an international development company “delivering cutting-edge solutions for the world’s most intractable challenges”.
 Their headquarters are in Washington DC with branch offices in Jordan, Libya, Tunisia and Yemen

-It was determined that an anaerobic digester to convert the park’s expected animal manure, vegetable, fruit and slaughter waste into renewable electricity was an ideal “fit”.
-Electricity that can be sold to the Jordanian electric utility or used “off grid” to power businesses at the site.
+It was determined that an anaerobic digester to convert the park’s expected animal manure, vegetable, fruit and other waste into renewable electricity was an ideal “fit”.
+Electricity that could be sold to the Jordanian electric utility or used “off grid” to power businesses at the site.

-Our friends in Washington DC recommended Agricultural Digesters LLC to consult on this project.
-We will use our international experience to identify potential revenue streams as well as suppliers who can maximize renewable energy production and environmental benefits from the project.
+Our friends in Washington DC recommended Agricultural Digesters LLC to consult on this.
+We will use our international experience to identify potential revenue streams as well as suppliers who can maximize renewable energy production and environmental benefits from a biodigester project.

 This is the second USAid funded project for Agricultural Digesters team members.
 Several years ago, we helped our sister company facilitate improved electric service in the Georgian Republic.